The generator rank of subhomogeneous C*-algebras: Homogeneous -algebras C*-algebras

 \begin{prp} Let $X$ be a compact, metric space, and let $A$ be a separable $C(X)$-algebra such that all fibers are simple.
 Let $n\in\NN$ and $\vect{a}\in A^{n+1}_\sa$.
 Then $\vect{a}\in\Gen_{n+1}(A)_\sa$ if and only if the following are satisfied: \begin{enumerate} \item[(a)] $\vect{a}$ generates each fiber, that is, $\vect{a}(x)\in\Gen_{n+1}(A(x))_\sa$ for each $x\in X$; \item[(b)] $\vect{a}$ separates the points of $X$ in the sense that for distinct $x,y\in X$, there is no isomorphism $\alpha\colon A(x)\to A(y)$ satisfying $\alpha(\vect{a}(x))=\vect{a}(y)$. \end{enumerate} \end{prp} \begin{proof} Let us first assume that $\vect{a}\in\Gen_{n+1}(A)_\sa$.
 For $x\in X$, let $\pi_x\colon A\to A(x)$ be the quotient map onto the fiber at $x$.
 Since $\pi_x$ is a surjective ${}^*$-homomorphism, it maps $\Gen_{n+1}(A)_\sa$ to $\Gen_{n+1}(A(x))_\sa$, which verifies~(a).
 Similarly, for distinct points $x,y\in X$, the map $\pi_x\oplus\pi_y\colon A\to A(x)\oplus A(y)$ is a surjective ${}^*$-homomorphism.
 It follows that $(\vect{a}(x),\vect{a}(y))=(\pi_x\oplus\pi_y)(\vect{a})\in\Gen_{n+1}(A(x)\oplus A(y))_\sa$.
 To verify~(b), assume that $\alpha\colon A(x)\to A(y)$ is an isomorphism satisfying $\alpha(\vect{a}(x))=\vect{a}(y)$.
 Then

 which contradicts that $(\vect{a}(x),\vect{a}(y))$ generates $A(x)\oplus A(y)$.
 Thus, no such $\alpha$ exists.

 Conversely, let us assume that~(a) and~(b) are satisfied.
 Set $B:=C^*(\vect{a})$.
 We need to prove $B=A$.
-This follows from \cite[Lemma~3.2]{ThiWin14GenZStableCa} once we show that for distinct $x,y\in X$ there exists $b\in B$ such that $b(x)$ is full in $A(x)$ and $b(y)=0$.
+This follows from \cite[Lemma~3.2]{ThiWin14GenZStableCa} once we show that $B$ exhausts the fiber $A(x)$ for each $x\in X$, and that for distinct $x,y\in X$ there exists $b\in B$ such that $b(x)$ is full in $A(x)$ and $b(y)=0$.
+The exhaustion of fibers follows directly from~(a).

 Let $x,y\in X$ be distinct, and set $C:=(\pi_x\oplus\pi_y)(B)\subseteq A(x)\oplus A(y)$.
 Note that $C$ is the sub-\ca{} of $A(x)\oplus A(y)$ generated by $(\vect{a}(x),\vect{a}(y))$.
-If $C\neq A(x)\oplus A(y)$, using that $A(x)$ and $A(y)$ are simple, it follows from \cite[Lemma~5.9]{Thi12arX:GenRnk} that there exists an isomorphism $\alpha\colon A(x)\to A(y)$ such that
+If $C\neq A(x)\oplus A(y)$, using that $A(x)$ and $A(y)$ are simple, it follows from \cite[Lemma~5.10]{Thi21GenRnk} that there exists an isomorphism $\alpha\colon A(x)\to A(y)$ such that

 which implies that $\alpha(\vect{a}(x))=\vect{a}(y)$.
 Since this contradicts~(b), we deduce that $C=A(x)\oplus A(y)$.
 Hence, there exists $b\in B$ such that $b(x)$ is full in $A(x)$ and $b(y)=0$. \end{proof}